Last updated: 13th July 2020

 medCrowd is controlled and operated by medDigital Limited ("medDigital", "we", "us", "our").
 We are a company registered in England and Wales with the company registration number 06453053.
-Our registered office is 22 Upper Ground, London, SE1 9PD.
+Our registered office is GG.430, Metal Box Factory, 30 Great Guildford Street, London SE1 0HS.
+We are registered with the UK Information Commissioner's Office as a data controller with registration Z1263667.

-There are two types of cookie you may encounter when using medCrowd:
+There are two types of cookie you will encounter when using medCrowd:

 First party cookies: